MashaDaDev/Organic-Growth/README.md

-DO NOTE THAT I DO NOT WORK FOR DISCORD NOR DO I REPRESENT THEM, **I DON'T HOLD RESPONSIBILITY IF YOU GET REJECTED DUE TO OTHER METRICS.**
+# NOTE THAT I DO NOT WORK FOR DISCORD NOR DO I REPRESENT THEM.

-Read the whole thing, I put some tips too :).

 # Organic-Growth